alphagov/forms-deploy/README.md

 > [!TIP]
 > Our `make` commands have tab completion!
 Source the tab completion script for your shell under `support/` (e.g. `support/makefile_completion.bash`) as part of your shell profile.

+## Tooling

+[mise-en-place](https://mise.jdx.dev/) can be used in this repository for tool management, in the same way as `rbenv` / `nvm` / `pyenv` etc.

+Tool versions are all configured in [.mise.toml](.mise.toml).
+After installing & configuring `mise`, you can install all tools at their specified versions with `mise install`.

+`mise` is also used in [GitHub actions workflows](.github/workflows/) for fetching tool versions.
+This allows us to configure versions in one single place, rather than having to remember to update version numbers in multiple files.
+It also makes it very easy to extract version numbers without manually parsing files.

+If you would prefer not to use `mise` locally, and are experiencing errors or strange behaviour when running scripts in this repository, ensure that you have installed the tools with the specific versions specified in `.mise.toml`.

 ## Common tasks

 #### Testing infrastructure changes with the deployer role (dev only)